5 Dishes to Warm Up Winter Nights in Melbourne

 Don’t forget the sides!
 Our a la carte menu offers five delicious sides.
 The Duck Fat Potatoes are a must, but if you’re sharing with the table, you might need to order two.

-So getting your friends or family together over a heart-warming meal is made easy by the chefs and staff at Saros.
-Everyone gets to choose what they want, but no one has to do the dishes afterwards.
+So getting your friends or family together over a heartwarming meal is made easy by the chefs and staff at Saros Bar + Dining.
+Everyone gets to choose what they want, but no one has to do the dishes afterward.

 As our menus are regularly updated, food and wine mentioned in the article may not always be available.
 Click here for our current menu.